thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 cRLSign purposes MUST be set, and the digitalSignature purpose SHOULD be set.

 Subordinate certification authorities SHOULD NOT have any extendedKeyUsage.
-{{RFC5280}} reserves EKUs to be meaningful only in End Entity certificates.
+{{RFC5280}} reserves EKUs to be meaningful only in end entity certificates.

 ### Basic Constraints